denosaurs/denon/README.md

 [![issues](https://img.shields.io/github/issues/denosaurs/denon)](https://github.com/denosaurs/denon/issues)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/2231b4b5f746484ebeaaf95eb6433ce5)](https://app.codacy.com/gh/denosaurs/denon?utm_source=github.com&utm_medium=referral&utm_content=denosaurs/denon&utm_campaign=Badge_Grade_Dashboard)

-denon is the [deno](https://deno.land/) replacement for [nodemon](https://nodemon.io/) providing a feature packed and easy to use experience.
+denon is the [deno](https://deno.land/) replacement for [nodemon](https://nodemon.io/) providing a feature packed, highly configurable and easy to use experience.

 denon does **not** require _any_ additional changes to your code or method of development. `denon` is a replacement wrapper for `deno`.
 To use `denon`,replace the word `deno` on the command line when executing your script.